redbrick/governance/constitution.md

 **4.6** The Committee may also be assisted by the following non-core poistions:

 - Vice-Chairperson
+- 2x Events Officer
 - Graphics Design Officer (GDO)
-- First Year Rep
+- First Year Representative
 - Webmaster
 - 3x Systems Administrator
 - 2x Helpdesk
-- 2x Events Officer
 - 2x Ordinary Member

 **4.6** The Term of Office of these elected officers shall be one academic year.
 The academic year ends when the AGM is held at the end of Semester 2.